Wales (Cymru) UK

 Principality of Wales

-Wales (Welsh: Cymru) is a principality and one of the four constituent parts of the United Kingdom (others are England, Scotland & Northern Ireland).
+Wales (Welsh: Cymru) is a principality and one of the four constituent parts of the United Kingdom (alongside England, Scotland and Northern Ireland).
 Wales is located in the south-west of Great Britain, and is bordered by England to the east, the Bristol Channel to the south, St George's Channel in the west, and the Irish Sea to the north.

 Wales has not been politically independent since 1282, when it was conquered by King Edward I of England.
 The capital of Wales since 1955 has been Cardiff , although Caernarfon is the location where the Prince of Wales is invested.
 In 1999, the National Assembly for Wales was formed, which has limited domestic powers and cannot make law.